bradleyjay/datadog_test/datadog/answers.md

 ## My Answer, Part 3: Service vs. Resources

 From this Datadog help [article](https://help.datadoghq.com/hc/en-us/articles/115000702546-What-is-the-Difference-Between-Type-Service-Resource-and-Name-), a **service** is a "set of processes that work together to provide a feature set."
-I.e., for a web app, one service might be handle database-related tasks, while another handles admin functions, while still another handles the web front end.
+I.e., for a web app, one service might handle database-related tasks, while another handles admin functions, and still another handles the web front end.

 A **resource** is a "particular query to a service."
 This could include the literal SQL query for a database, or a route or canonical URL.